 MODULE 1

-Connections & Context
+Making Connections & Exploring Systems

+Settle into the program and make connections with other participants.
 Recognize climate change and sustainability in a systems context, and explore and practice different models of systems change.

 2